akshatb19/upload_ap/installation.md

 Next, we can begin to build Redis.

 #### Download and Extract the Source Code
-Since we won’t need to keep the source code that we’ll compile long term (we can always re-download it), we will build in the /tmp directory.
-Let’s move there now:
+Since we won’t need to keep the source code that we’ll compile long term (we can always re-download it), we will build in the /tmp directory:
     $ cd /tmp

 Now, download the latest stable version of Redis.